Black Hat SEO is used to achieve a high rank in search results. This is against search engine guidelines and leads your site to the penalty.

 That’s why most blogs now use the nofollow tag for comment links.
 And Google does not follow comment links and does not pass link juice.

 Furthermore, if anyone submits spam comments on your site, then delete them.
 There are various plugins available to automatically filter spam comments.
-Here I have listed some of the best antispam plugins for WordPress that you can use.

 6. Duplicate Content